- Armament and disarmament

 - Peace and development

-Aurélien Tobie is a Senior Researcher and Activity Coordinator for the SIPRI Mali Civil Society and Peacebuilding Project.
+Aurélien Tobie was a Senior Researcher and Activity Coordinator for the SIPRI Mali Civil Society and Peacebuilding Project.
 The project aims to contribute to sustainable peace in Mali and will support civil society involvement in the design and implementation of security policies.

 Aurélien joined SIPRI in October 2016.
 He has previously worked at the European Union delegation in Mali, as a political adviser on reconciliation.
 In this position, he developed expertise on the local and national dynamics of conflict, and on community perception of armed groups during the crisis.
 He also wrote policy briefs on violent extremism, radicalization, gender and the link between stabilization and peace in Mali.